How Much Trump's Tax Cuts Cost the Government

 Two Other Reports Disagree

-The Foundation said the tax cuts would cost $1.47 billion in decreased revenue.
+The Foundation said the tax cuts would cost $1.47 trillion in decreased revenue.
 It would add $600 billion in growth and savings.
 The plan would boost economic growth by 1.7% a year.
 It would create 339,000 jobs and add 1.5% to wages.

 What Happens If the Cuts Become Permanent

 The tax cuts will expire for individuals in 2025.
 They remain permanent for corporations.
 In all likelihood, Congress will make the individual cuts permanent when the time comes.

 Treasury’s latest analysis includes this scenario.
 In that case, the tax cuts would cost $2.3 trillion instead of $1.5 trillion over the next 10 years.
-A Politico report found that all additional revenue from increased growth would go toward paying for the cuts.
+A Politico analysis found that all additional revenue from increased growth would go toward paying for the cuts.
 The cost is too high for the tax cuts to pay for themselves.
 Instead, the deficit and debt would continue to grow.

-The party fought hard to pass sequestration.
+The party fought hard to pass the sequestration 10% spending cuts.
 In 2011, some members even threatened to default on the debt rather than add to it.
 Now they say that the tax cuts would boost the economy so much that the additional revenues would offset the tax cuts.

 Why Tax Cuts Won’t Work Now